sunni426/P2P-chat/README.md

 7. Now your sender window is connected to Carol, and Carol's Receiver window will display "Sam just connected to you!"
 8. You can enter any thing press enter key to send messages

-# Create a window for Carol to talk to Sam by running the following command:
+# Fifth: create a window for Carol to talk to Sam by running the following command:
 ## Open a new terminal
 ## Commands
 1. python3 Sender.py